 Journaling helps us process our suffering.
 It allows us unburden our heart from the heavy emotions weighing us down and untangle thoughts that would otherwise play on a continuous loop.
 Especially for those of us who are external processors, journaling helps us figure things out as we write.

-Whether you are Bible journaling to help you study or grief journaling to help you process your loss, science backs the enormous benefits of journaling.
-Bible journaling helps us slow down in Bible study to record what God is teaching us through scripture and make application to our daily walk.
+Whether you are Bible journaling to help you study or grief journaling to help you process your loss, science backs up the enormous benefits of journaling.
+Journaling helps us pause to capture what God is teaching us.
+It allows us make fresh application as we walk through the hard.
 It provides a place for regular confession, for recording prayer requests and answers, or for writing out key passages we want to meditate on.

-Grief journaling is enormously helpful for processing loss.
-It provides a safe place to work through emotions, helps lower stress and boosts our mood.
+Grief journaling also provides a safe place to work through emotions, helps lower stress and boosts our mood.
 You can find 50 grief journal prompts to get started here.

 6. Draw near to God through praise.